xlab-uiuc/acto/README.md

 ## Contributing
 Thank you for your interest in Acto!
 We welcome all feedback and contributions.
-If you wish to file a bug, enhancement proposal or have other questions, please use the Github [Issue](https://github.com/xlab-uiuc/acto/issues/new).
+If you wish to file a bug or enhancement proposal or have other questions, please use the Github [Issue](https://github.com/xlab-uiuc/acto/issues/new).
 If you'd like to contribute code, please open a Pull Request.